What the Bible Says About Grief—and how to find hope

 One day, Jesus will wipe all tears from our eyes, and we will live together, sorrow free, in a renewed world.

-Trust in God: The Key to Health You May Be Missing Who can we trust?
 The desire to trust is hardwired in us from our earliest years.
 Ideally, our parents will have built a foundation of trust through their care for us.
 But unfortunately, human beings break trust.
 It may not always be intentional, but when it comes to perfect reliability, we all fall short.

 “When you can’t breathe, nothing else matters,” the American Lung Association tells us.
 We couldn’t agree more!
 Breathing in clean air is an essential part of caring for our bodies, which God has given us.
 Together with other health principles, it promotes optimum physical, mental, and spiritual health.